TyruswooStudio/Tyruswoo_EventGenerator-MZ/README.md

 **v2.0.1** - 8/28/2023
 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

-**v2.0.2** - Pending
+**v2.0.2** - 9/23/2024
+- Fixed a compatibility issue with with VisuMZ_1_EventsMoveCore.js and confirmed compatibility when placed BELOW VisuStella plugins.
-- Bugfix: Fixed generated events not knowing their starting location, a property used by Tyruswoo Event AI.
+- Fixed generated events not knowing their starting location, a property used by Tyruswoo Event AI.

 > **Remember, only you can build your dreams!**